HowieHwong/howiehwong.github.io/index.md

 <div style="border-top: 2px solid #000; border-bottom: 2px solid #000; border-left: none; border-right: none; padding: 5px; border-radius: 0; background-color: #F5F5F5; box-shadow: 0 4px 8px rgba(23, 22, 22, 0.1); font-size: 16px;">
       <p>
           I welcome the opportunity to connect with colleagues in my field as well as those from interdisciplinary areas, as I believe collaboration is immensely valuable. <br>
+          My recent research has been centered on scientific foundation models, with a particular emphasis on their trustworthiness.
+Concurrently, I am working on the development of dynamic evaluation protocols tailored for generative models. <br>
           If you are interested in my research, please feel free to contact me
           <a href="mailto:yhuang37@nd.edu" style="color: #0078D4; font-weight: bold;">via email</a>.
       </p>